Platireum/Platireum-Network/README.md

 </div>

-Hybrid blockchain-DAG system combining blockchain security with DAG scalability.
-It uses Proof-of-Stake for periodic block creation to finalize DAG transactions, allowing parallel processing.
-The system employs a UTXO model and supports smart contracts via cryptographic validation.
+Platireum Network is a cutting-edge hybrid blockchain-DAG system that integrates a novel **Proof of Computing (PoC)** consensus mechanism.
+This mechanism combines the security of a blockchain with the scalability of a Directed Acyclic Graph (DAG), enabling parallel transaction processing and efficient finality.
+It leverages **AI computation** for verifiable useful work and employs **value-based selection** for validators, ensuring a robust and fair network.
+The system utilizes a UTXO model and supports smart contracts through cryptographic validation.

 ## Overview